Micoael/cos-app/README.md

 ## Features
 - WrongBook
   - WrongBook is a book that let you easily add wrongs, star the valiable ones and review them at any time!
-Even if there is not an internet connection!
+Even if there is no internet connection!
   - Wrongbook favorites
   - details at wrongbook.
 - ToDoList